Skip to main content

 • Social Security targets:

-• Employee social security: this is calculated based on the employee social security percentage and is shown the month following the recording of the expense.
+The social security (employee + company) is calculated based on the total social security percentage and is shown the month following the recording of the expense.

 With this information, you will be able to make the most of the cashflow in Holded and make informed financial decisions for the growth of your company.